 Children: uphill 1.00 euros / downhill trip .50 euro / return trip 1.50 euros

 Purchase your ticket on board.

 HORSE DRAWN CARRIAGE

 Similar to the shuttle, the carriages cannot take you to the castle entrance either.
 They will drop you off .2 (300 meters) miles away and you must walk 5-10 minutes uphill to the castle.

-To find the famous view of Neuschwanstein Castle (the one on all the postcards and Pinterest boards), you’ll need to head to Marienbrücke (Queen Mary’s Bridge).
+To find the famous view of Neuschwanstein Castle (you know, the one on all the postcards and Pinterest boards), you’ll need to head to Marienbrücke (Queen Mary’s Bridge).

-Tip: Walk to the other end of the bridge for a crowd-free view.
-I don’t know how humans can be so oblivious sometimes but there was a massive crowd of people pushing each other around to get their photo, when the 2nd half of the bridge was totally empty.
+TRAVEL TIP: Walk to the other end of the bridge for a crowd-free view.
+I don’t know how people can be so oblivious.. but there was a massive crowd of people pushing each other around to get their photo, when the 2nd half of the bridge was totally empty.

-In order to go inside Neuschwanstein Castle, you have to take a tour.
-The tour is surprisingly short 30-35 minutes and you move very quickly.
+The only way to go inside of Neuschwanstein Castle, is by taking a tour.
+The tour is surprisingly short 30-35 minutes, and it moves very quickly.
 Even though I wish I had a little more time in each room, I found the interior to be fascinating.

 You are unfortunately not allowed to take photos inside the castle.

 Guided tours are offered in German and English.
 If you speak a different language, audio guide tours, are available in Japanese, French, Spanish, Italian, Czech, Slovenian, Russian, Polish, Chinese (Mandarin), Portuguese, Hungarian, Greek, Dutch, Korean, Thai and Arabic.